SoffieW/climate_repo/README.md

 Climate Analysis and Time Series Forecasting
 ==============================

 A project to investigate global temperature change and build time series forecasts using historical data and further climate variables.
-Project Organization
 ------------

     ├── LICENSE